aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 # My notes on - 'Beginners guide to React'

+The more I use React, the more I want to find out what is actually happening under the hood.
+There is no shortage of React tutorials but most of them show you how to make something with React, not how React itself does these things.
+Luckily there are some great resources available, one of which is the ‘Beginners guide to React’ course from Kent C. Dodd on Egghead.io.

+Besides the egghead.io course, I’ve watched [one of Kent’s talks](https://youtu.be/pugPxYH96TU) in which he covers pretty much the same stuff, at times a bit more in-depth.

+During the following course I also found the [React documentation](https://reactjs.org/docs/) to be really helpful, as [React Enlightenment](https://www.reactenlightenment.com/) which is a great, free book which leaves no stone unturned.

 * [The beginners guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs)
 * [The introduction to React you've been missing](https://youtu.be/pugPxYH96TU)